SOC1033 : Understanding Everyday Life

 Aims

-(a) an introduction to understanding how the mundane, micro-level activities and experiences of everyday life in everyday settings are implicated in processes of social change and transformation; in the construction and reconstruction of social order and structure; and in relationships of power, resistance and conflict;
+(a) an understanding of how the mundane, micro-level activities and experiences of everyday life in everyday settings are implicated in broader processes of social change and transformation; in the construction and reconstruction of social order and structure; and in relationships of power, resistance and conflict;

-(e) an introduction to the use of empirical data and research findings to investigate and evaluate conceptual understandings of everyday life.
+(e) an introduction to a range of empirical research relevant for the investigation and evaluation of everyday life.

 Outline Of Syllabus